Simply put, vintage flower frogs are support systems that sit at the bottom of a vase to help hold flower arrangements in place.

-They come in a variety of shapes and sizes, but are typically dome shaped elements, made of glass, metal, or ceramic, that sit on the bottom of a vase and help hold a flower arrangement in place.
+They come in a variety of shapes and sizes, but are typically dome shaped elements, made of glass, metal, or ceramic.

-The most common ones we see today resemble a honey comb, or even a cage, and sometimes consist of metal spikes sticking straight up from the base, as in a "bed of nails".
-All of these structures are designed to hold flower stems upright in an arrangement.
+The most common ones we see today resemble a honeycomb, a cage, or sometimes a "bed of nails" with their sharp spikes sticking straight up from the base.

 Their original design has been traced back as far as the 16th century, however the modern versions we are discussing here, became widely popular in the United States in the early 1900's.

 1. Glass Flower Frogs

 Pictured below is an example of two glass flower frogs.
 These particular frogs are made of carnival glass and are from around the 1940's.